Yates Racing

 Yates Racing was an American stock car racing team that competed in NASCAR through the 2009 season, after which it merged into Richard Petty Motorsports.
-Previously known as Robert Yates Racing, the team was owned by Doug Yates, who has officially owned the team since his father Robert's retirement on December 1, 2007.
+Previously known as Robert Yates Racing, the team was owned by Doug Yates, who officially owned the team since his father Robert's retirement on December 1, 2007.
 The Yates family owned the team since purchasing it from Harry Ranier and J. T. Lundy in October 1988.

 The team was noted for its strong engine program and its success on superspeedways.
 Throughout most of its history, the team fielded Ford cars numbered 28, 38 and 88, although in its final season it fielded the number 98.